-Swire and Blizzard sit with a child on the floor in the library room designated for the program.
+Swire and Blizzard sit with a child on the floor of the library room designated for the program.
 Swire holds the leash while the child reads to Blizzard.
 Each child spends about half an hour with the dog; Swire usually sees two children each week.
 Children pet Blizzard and snuggle up with her as they read the books.

 Volunteers emphasize children aren’t reading to them—they’re reading to the dogs.
-Swire’s dog Blizzard, will reach out a paw to the child, and Swire will tell the child this means Blizzard wants to hear more about a picture.
+Swire’s dog will reach out a paw to the child, and Swire will tell the child this means Blizzard wants to hear more about a picture.
 “They’ll have total conversations with her,” she says.

 If Jack hears a student struggling with a word, she will tell them the dog is having a hard time understanding them and needs them to try to say the word again.

-“We never say, ‘I don’t understand’ or ‘you’re not getting it right,’” says Jack.
+“We never say, ‘I don’t understand’ or ‘You’re not getting it right,’” says Jack.
 “There’s no negativity at all.
 We encourage them to read to the dog: ‘The dog doesn’t understand.
 The dog needs their help to understand the story.’”

 Children also feel special because they are able to read to a dog.
 This makes reading exciting for them, something they anticipate instead of dread.
 These programs give children a way to interact in the school community that allows them to “shine a little bit more,” says Nicole Little, a volunteer with Pacific Animal Therapy Society (PATS) in Victoria, BC.
 She began volunteering with PATS specifically so she and her dog could be part of the Paws and Tales reading program.

 The organization works with local schools to develop reading programs best suited for their needs.
-Sometimes, this means working with some children individually; other times volunteers bring dogs into classes so all the students get to share the dog.
+Sometimes this means working with some children individually, other times volunteers bring dogs into classes so all the students get to share the dog.